mm-110/react_fastapi_course/README.md

 # react_fastapi_course
-Fastapi and React Simple Project with Login
+Repo to maintain a reference to this copied project - Fastapi and React Simple Project with Login